mo-sangha/book/chapters/2-1.typ

 There are several provisional methods we can use to familiarize with the view, but effortless abiding is the key point of self-liberation.

+// Note that Dawai has changed the order of these sentences, almost in reverse order,
+// but the edit makes the point a little more strongly.
+Not sure we can present this
+// as a quote as it currently stands, though.
+#quote(block: true, attribution: [Tulku Urgyen Rinpoche #todo[(sentence order changed)] @as-it-is-2])[ // p.84
+  In one instant of remaining in unfabricated naturalness, a kalpa of negative karma is purified.
+  Remain in uncontrived naturalness for short moments, repeated many times.
+  You _can_ become accustomed to this.
+  The short moment _can_ grow longer.
+  To get carried away by a thought is the state of a sentient being.
+  Rather than that, recognize your basic state as being the essence, nature, and capacity that are the three kayas of the buddhas.
+]

 #quote(block: true, attribution: [Longchenpa, _The Basic Space of Phenomena_ @basic-space])[ // p.131
   If, through the key point of effortlessness, there is familiarity with the very essence of enlightenment---the spontaneous presence of phenomena---although